Victoran0/ai-email-client/README.md

 - react-avatar: For user avatars
 - react-select: For selecting cc and Bccs
 - Clerk: For user authentication
-- Sonner: For toasting error and other messages
 - Next-Themes: To toggle light and dark mode
 - K bar: For enabling keyboard shortcuts
 - Tiptap: Enabling an headless WYSIWYG editor in the reply and compose email body